zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-php/1/_index.md

 # Install the mod_php5 Apache module.
 include_recipe 'apache2::mod_php5'

-# Install php5-mysql.
+# Install php-mysql.
-package 'php5-mysql' do
+package 'php-mysql' do
   action :install
   notifies :restart, 'service[apache2]'
 end
 ```

-Apache needs to be restarted to enable PHP to use the `php5-mysql` package.
+Apache needs to be restarted to enable PHP to use the `php-mysql` package.
 To do that, we use the [notifies](https://docs.chef.io/resource_common.html#notifications) attribute.
 The `notifies` attribute performs the `:restart` action on the `apache2` service.
 But it does so only when it needs to; that is, only when the `package` resource actually performs the `:install` action.